openjdk/jdk/doc/building.md

 ### Using Multiple Configurations

-You can have multiple configurations for a single source forest.
+You can have multiple configurations for a single source repository.
 When you create a new configuration, run `configure --with-conf-name=<name>` to create a configuration with the name `<name>`.
 Alternatively, you can create a directory under `build` and run `configure` from there, e.g. `mkdir build/<name> && cd